dschonholtz/Neuralink/README.md

 This is our first big hint, that screams a power of 2 and that maybe we can shave off 6 bits on every single value.
 2^ 6 = 64

 If we plot the histogram of all possible values we learn a lot!
-The values are in an approximate normal distribution, and the cast majority of them are clustered.
+The values are in an approximate normal distribution, and the vast majority of them are clustered.
 This is good!
 More structure = higher compression.

 ![Histogram of All Data](Images/HistogramOfAllData.png)